PUB to build world’s largest facility to help remove CO2 from ocean

 The costs of technologies that remove CO2 from oceans still remain high, and it is unclear what their impact might be on the ocean ecosystems, or if they could still be viable at a larger scale.

-The project’s cost is funded by PUB, the National Research Foundation and UCLA’s Institute for Carbon Management.
+The project is funded by PUB, the National Research Foundation and the Institute for Carbon Management.

 Once Equatic-1 is operational, carbon credits will be generated through the process, each representing a tonne of CO2 that is removed from the atmosphere.